TheSequencingCenter/hyenadna/README.md

 ## Quick Entry point

-A quick start for this the repo is to train from scratch on a small genomics dataset.
+A quick start for this repo is to train it on a small genomics dataset.
 Let's try this just to see if things are set up ok.

 The command below should auto-download a small dataset into `data/`.
 It uses a small 2 layer HyenaDNA model with a linear decoder (head) on a binary classification task.
 It already beats the SotA by 7 pts (one task from GenomicBenchmarks), but we can do even better with a pretrained model.